 2. Candolim Beach

-Candolim beach is contiguous with another peaceful beach, known as Sinquerim Beach.
+Candolim Beach is contiguous with another peaceful beach, known as Sinquerim Beach.
 This is exactly where Aguada Fort is located.
-It is a Portuguese Fort which was built nearly 400-year ago to defend against powerful forces like the Marathas.
+It is a Portuguese fort that was built nearly 400-year ago to defend against powerful forces like the Marathas.

 Tip: It is recommended to rent a bike for the local commute as local buses are usually crowded.
 Autos and cabs charge on a per-trip basis and the rates are not fixed.